 By default, the following views are available for a Bingo Game:

 This view updates the Presentation View and all Participant Views with any attached Game Note for the current Bingo Game.
 It will display any additional text, links, or images attached to the Game Note.
 However, you do not need to display a Game Note if you do not want to.
 You can even add private notes just for the host without ever showing a Game Note to the crowd.

 If you would like to display a Game Note to your audience, you can enable this view by clicking the Show Game Notes (N) button on the Experience Dashboard (to remember it, think N for Notes).

 For more information on this feature, please visit the following page - Question Notes Explained

 Game Notes displays on the Bingo Game's Presentation View

 Game Notes displays on the Bingo Game's Participant View

 Show Rankings (R)

 This is probably the most fun view of all for your crowd.
-It updates the Projector View and all Mobile Views with a sorted rankings list of all the players and their current scores highlighting the Top 3 players at the top in gold, silver, and bronze!
+It updates the Presentation View and all Participant Views with a sorted rankings list of all the players and their current scores highlighting the Top 3 players at the top in gold, silver, and bronze!
 Additional players will scroll horizontally below the top three.
-This view is also live and will update in real-time so feel free to show it as long as you want.
+This view is also live and will update in real time so feel free to show it as long as you want.
 The keyboard shortcut is R (to remember it, think of R for Rankings).